ketanyadav10/restapi/README.md

 # REST API documentation

-I have implemented it through swagger
+I have implemented it through swagger.
 Please find the details at [swaggerui](http://localhost:3010/v1/swagger-ui.html) after starting the application.

 # TODOs